Hazmi35/jukebox/README.md

 ```
 6. Start it with `npm start` or `yarn start`!
 And you're done!

-Note: If you're using "Deploy to Heroku" button, you don't need to do this.
+Notes:

-Note: You only need to configure .env file when you're using the [Docker image](https://github.com/Hazmi35/jukebox#Docker)
+1. You only need to configure .env file when you're using the [Docker image](https://github.com/Hazmi35/jukebox#Docker)
+2. If you're using "Deploy to Heroku" button, you don't need to do this.

 ## Install